Who We Are And What We Do

 The Dreamcatcher Charitable Foundation is an independent organization, governed by a Board of Directors, that will lead the way to enhance First Nations communities and people through contributions that will be of benefit socially, culturally, healthfully, and economically in a holistic manner.

 The youth of First Nations face several risks such as juvenile delinquency, substance abuse, and suicide.
 Dreamcatcher Charitable Foundation works to address those risks and help mitigate them by providing scholarships, bursaries, and grants to attend educational programs.
 We also help by assisting in funding to provide equipment, facilities, and opportunities to participate in structured recreational, and/or organized sporting activities.

 Promoting Proper Health Care

-To promote good health care and ensure the proper provision of proper health care services for the benefit of all First Nations members in Ontario.
+To promote good health care and ensure the proper provision of proper health care services for the benefit of all First Nations members.